udacity/nd0821-c2-build-model-workflow-starter/README.md

 NOTE: do NOT hardcode any parameter when writing the pipeline.
 All the parameters should be accessed from the configuration file.

-We will use Hydra to manage this configuration file.
-This means that every parameter can be easily overridden from the command line (see the section Running the pipeline).

-### Running the pipeline
+### Running the entire pipeline or just a selection of steps
-In order to run the pipeline you need to be in the root of the starter kit, then you can execute:
+In order to run the pipeline when you are developing, you need to be in the root of the starter kit, then you can execute as usual:

 ```bash
 >  mlflow run .